Return of the Killer Tomatoes: Plot

-At the prison Dr. Gangreene transforms a bag of tomatoes into a massively-muscled and well-armed assault team and they storm the prison.
-While fighting Tara breaks away and Gangreen and Igor chase her, who are in turn chased by Chad, Matt, Wilbur and the others.
-They find Gangreen and Igor have imprisoned Tara in a gas chamber and threaten to gas her if the pursuers do not surrender.
-Also Igor has a hand grenade.
-In the ensuing fight FT throws himself on the live hand grenade before it explodes and Gangreen successfully triggers the gas.
-As the fumes envelope Tara behind the door she and Chad have a tearful farewell and it appears Tara is finished.
+At the prison, Dr. Gangreen transforms a bag of tomatoes into a well-armed assault team.
+While fighting, Gangreen and Igor imprison Tara in a gas chamber and threaten to gas her if the pursuers do not surrender; Igor has a hand grenade.
+FT throws himself on the live hand grenade before it explodes and Gangreen triggers the gas.
+As the fumes envelop Tara behind the door she and Chad have a tearful farewell.
 Matt presses a button to clear the gas from the chamber.

-A distraught Chad opens the door to find an unharmed Tara; she isn't human so the gas didn't hurt her.
-Dr. Gangreen triumphantly plays music to transform Tara back into a tomato but nothing happens; exposure to the gas has made Tara permanently human.
-The town celebrates, where FT is the guest of honor (along with heavy marketing for FT-related merchandise).
-Chad and Tara ride off into the sunset with the blessing of Wilbur, who asks where is Matt.
-He is told that Matt was ordered to dismantle Dr. Gangreen's transformation machine to Wilbur's satisfaction.
-The film ends with Matt on the beach, holding a tomato and surrounded by several buxom bathing beauties.
+Chad opens the door to find an unharmed Tara.
+Gangreen plays music to transform Tara back into a tomato but nothing happens; exposure to the gas has made Tara permanently human.
+After Gangreen and Igor are taken into custody, the town celebrates, and FT is the guest of honor.
+Chad and Tara ride off into the sunset with the blessing of Wilbur, and Matt dismantles Dr. Gangreen's transformation machine.
+On a beach, Matt holds a tomato and is surrounded by several buxom bathing beauties.

-As the credits roll, the director's mother angrily orders the audience back in their seats, saying her son worked hard on this film and they will give the crew their due.
 A post-credits scene shows mutated carrot soldiers with rifles, having killed two humans.